 - The APR is usually higher.
 With most banks, the interest rates on cash advances are significantly higher than purchases or balance transfers.
 Typically you’re looking at around a 25% to 30% APR.

-- You might be judged.
+- Cash advance fees.
+These typically run 3% of the amount withdrawn.
+Ouch.
+Oh, and if getting dinged with fees isn’t bad enough, you might be judged.
 By who?
 Your credit card company.
 Whether it’s fair or not, people who do cash advances are often viewed as being a higher credit risk.
 Depending on the circumstances, this red flag might mean your account will be more scrutinized in the future when it comes to things like your credit limit amount.

 Better technique.
 Use a 0% credit card offer